ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_service.rst

 mode
 ++++

-- Description: Sets one of three modes for managing the object
+- Description: Sets one of three modes for managing the object.